 This project really wasn’t that much work, so I really think these DIY blocks are the way to go.
-They’re cheap, strong, and can be made to even be attractive.
-Having said that, if you’re so bad with projects and power tools that trying to build these blocks is potentially hazardous to your health, maybe you should just buy some.
+They’re cheap, strong, and can even be made to be attractive.
+Having said that, if you are so bad with DIY projects and power tools that trying to build these blocks is potentially hazardous to your health, maybe you should just buy some.

 Most pulling blocks from retailers are steel, and that means they’re super expensive.
-Rogue’s Metal Pulling Blocks are available in two sizes and have a number of features that make them better than DIY (including height adjustments), but you’re looking at either $719 or $819 depending on which size you buy.
+Rogue Metal Pulling Blocks are available in two heights and have a number of features that make them better than DIY (including height adjustments), but you’re looking at either $800 or more.
 That’s a lot of cash to spend to get the bar a few inches off the ground.

 Your best bet economically may be to buy sections of the Rogue Jerk Blocks.
 You can buy either the 6″ or 12″ blocks and then the 2¼” top, giving you either 8″ blocks or 14″ blocks.
 Not nearly as much height variety as the metal blocks, but it’s a hell of a lot cheaper.
 The 8″ blocks would set you back around $260 and the 14″ blocks a little over $300.

 Better yet, you could just buy the entire jerk block set.
 You’d be back to those steel block prices, but now you’d have access to both pulling blocks and jerk blocks, and what a treat that would be!